safari12/smine/README.md

 ```

 ### Rig Discovery
 For the bot to discover the rigs automatocally, the rigs must have a hostname with a common prefix and a DNS server to resolve the domain request.
 For example, if the user specify hostname with prefix of "s-m-" in the discovery section, the bot will request data from s-m-N, where N starts at 01 to the value of "number_of_rigs" in config file.
-So if "number_of_rigs" is 10 for example, the bot request data from "s-m-01" to "s-m-10" rigs.
+So if "number_of_rigs" is 10 for example, the bot will request data from "s-m-01" to "s-m-10" rigs.
 The API section is the API configuration for the miner protocol.
 The following is an example of discovery usage in config json file:

 ```json
 {